Genymobile/genymotion-device-web-player/README.md

 - **Default:** `false`
 - **Compatibility:** `PaaS`
 - **Details:**
 Enables or disables microphone injection.
-This can be used to forward local microphone to the Android virtual device.
+This can be used to forward local microphone (or webcam audio) to the Android virtual device.
-This option is only taken into account when `options.camera` is `true`.
-In this case, the camera widget enables both camera and microphone injection.

 ### `fileUpload`